JGCRI/gcam-doc/hector.md

 {: .fig}

 ## GCAM-Hector interactions
 Currently the GCAM sectors interact with Hector via emissions.
 At every time step, emissions from GCAM are passed to Hector.
-Hector converts these emissions to concentrations when necessary, and calculates the associated radiative forcing, as well as the response of the climate system (e.g., temperature, carbon-fluxes, etc.).
+Hector converts these emissions to concentrations when necessary, and calculates the associated radiative forcing, as well as the response of the climate system and earth system (e.g., temperature, carbon-fluxes, etc.).
 Hector's climate information can be used as a climate constraint for in a [GCAM policy run](policies.html).

 Table 1: Emissions and sources from each sector passed to Hector.
 {: .fig}